ssmirr/appdev-chapters/array.md

 cities = Array.new
 ```

-Try it out and see what you get if you `p cities` ☝.
+Try it out and see what you get if you add `p cities` ☝.

 ### push